 “I have always been passionate about software support.
 I love offering assistance to clients and other staff to navigate through performance issues as they work with their computers.
 I think your company is doing great things in software development and I would want to be part of it.
 I desire to grow and improve in this field and I believe that your company can offer me challenges that can facilitate my growth.”

 2. What are the Roles of a Software Support Engineer?

 Your response to this question defines whether you are aware of the responsibilities of a software support engineer.
-The best strategy of responding to this question is by listing a few duties and responsibilities of a software support engineer as connect to the job at hand.
+The best strategy for responding to this question is by listing a few duties and responsibilities of a software support engineer as connected to the job at hand.

 “A software support engineer provides technical help to clients or employees of the company.
 They work with computer soft wares to diagnose performance issues and generate solutions to assist others to go through these issues.
 Other duties of a software support engineer involve addressing technical issues regarding software function, implementation, and upgrades; resolving customer problems or complaints and creating product problem reports as well as troubleshooting documents for every issue; working closely with other development teams to pinpoint and find a solution to any issue that can arise in the course of developing software.
 Additionally, they are also involved in training classes to educate clients about software products.”

 3. What Are The Qualities That A Software Support Engineer Needs To Be Successful?

 The response you provide to this question enables your interviewer to know whether you are aware of the qualities you should possess while working as a software support engineer.
 The best way to respond to this question is by listing a few qualities of a software support engineer as you align them with the needs of the employer.